 1.4 The law

-Article 131 of The Principle VAT Directive states that member states shall lay down conditions ‘for the purpose of ensuring the correct and straightforward application of such exemptions (zero rating) and preventing any evasion, avoidance or abuse’.
+Article 131 of The Principle VAT Directive states that member states shall lay down conditions ‘for the purpose of making sure the correct and straightforward application of such exemptions (zero rating) and preventing any evasion, avoidance or abuse’.
 Under UK VAT law, the Commissioners of HMRC may specify conditions in regulations or otherwise impose conditions to meet this requirement.

-The VAT Regulations 1995 and this notice lay down the conditions for the VAT Retail Export Scheme which must be met in full for a supply of goods for export outside the EU to be zero-rated.
+The VAT Regulations 1995 and this notice lay down the conditions for the VAT Retail Export Scheme which must be met in full for a supply of goods for export outside the UK or EU to be zero-rated.
 As these conditions have legal status, some legal wording has been necessary but plain English has been used wherever possible.

 A simplified notice aimed specifically at travellers, Claim VAT back on tax-free shopping in the UK (VAT Notice 704/1) highlights the main aspects of the scheme.